ducakar/openzone/README.md

   `OFF` by default.

 - `OZ_TOOLS`: Build tools required for building game data (see the next section).
+  `OFF` by default.

-- `OZ_TESTS`: Build liboz unittest and various experimantal executables used as a playground when developing OpenZone.
+- `OZ_TESTS`: Build liboz unittest and various experimental executables used as a playground when developing OpenZone.
 You don't need this.
   `OFF` by default.